 The Normandy region of France has world renown tourist attractions with Paris only 2.25 hours away by bullet train.
 Receiving 90 million international visitors a year, France was the number one destination in the world for international tourism in 2019 with 2.5 million tourists visiting Mont St Michel and Basilica St Therese, located in Lisieux, Normandy.
 St Therese is the second most popular religious pilgrimage site in France, after Lourdes.

-Rouen is also a popular tourist destination and is known as Normandy's jewel with a number of amazing Gothic churches including the Gothic Roen cathedral and the Church of St Maclou and the old medieval Rouen town centre.
-The Normandy countryside has many spectacular Chateaus to visit also.
+Rouen is also a popular tourist destination being the Viking capital in Normandy and is known as Normandy's jewel with a number of amazing Gothic churches including the Gothic Roen cathedral and the Church of St Maclou and the old medieval Rouen town centre.
+The Normandy countryside has many spectacular chateaus and castles to visit also.

 The region of Normandy is situated on the north west coast of France.